aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ---
 ## Network monitoring basics
+It is important for an organisation to monitor their network for detecting unwanted behaviour, such as malicious attacks or organisational resources being misused.

 ### Tcpdump

-This section gives a quick overview of the basics of network monitoring.
-If you feel you are already familiar with these techniques, keep in mind that these are important foundations, and we will quickly build on these.
+This section gives a quick overview of the basics of network monitoring, using tools such as Tcpdump.
+Keep in mind that these are important foundations, and we will quickly build on these.

 **From your desktop VM**, ==SSH into the ids_server==. **Leave this console open in a separate tab** (Shift-Ctrl-T):